pli01/curlhttp_exporter/README.md

 ## Metrics

-The reported metrics are configurable in `config.yml` and represent metrics from CURL_EASY_GETINFO: https://curl.haxx.se/libcurl/c/curl_easy_getinfo.html
+The reported metrics are configurable in `config.yml` and represent metrics from `CURL_EASY_GETINFO`: https://curl.haxx.se/libcurl/c/curl_easy_getinfo.html

 This metric is always reported:
 - curl_errno